 A: It is not mandatory that SSAs have a "centralized Special Education program".
-The SSA/cooperative would need to designate a fiscal agent, and roles and responsibilities of the fiscal agent and members should be defined.
+The SSA/cooperative would need to designate a fiscal agent, and roles and responsibilities of the fiscal agent and members should be defined in a written agreement.